56cy/SDL-Particles/README.md

 On my cpu (11th Gen Intel(R) Core(TM) i7-11700T @ 1.40GHz max 4.60GHz), 700k particles can be rendered smoothly at 60fps.

-Sorry for the lack of documentation in the code, I didn't really care about that at the point of writing this.
+Sorry for the lack of documentation in the code, I didn't really care about that at the time of writing this.